 CHOOSE WILD SALMON IN MODERATION WHEN IT IS IN-SEASON

 Remember, there are 5 other types of salmon in the U.S. There’s King, Sockeye, Coho, Chum (Keta), and Pink.

 Wild Alaskan salmon is in-season June-August depending on regulations.
 When buying fresh wild salmon this summer, choose Coho or Sockeye since Keta and Pink are more commonly used for canned salmon.

 King is called King for a reason.
 It only represents a small portion of the catch.
 It should be the priciest fish in the seafood case and on menus.
 If you do spot the King at the grocery store at a low price (less than $15/lb), it’s possible it’s like an Elvis in Las

 IF YOU’RE HEART IS STILL FOCUSED ON ATLANTIC SALMON, CONSIDER THE FAROE ISLANDS

 Not all Atlantic Salmon is raised the same.
 Faroe Island salmon comes from the small cluster of islands between Iceland, Scotland and Norway.
 The cold and strong currents paired with the Faroese attitude for ethical salmon production, makes the islands a great place to raise some healthy and delicious pink fleshy fish.
 Faroe Island Salmon are raised without antibiotics, the sea cages are bigger and fish are grown in low densities (lots of open swimming area!).

-While wild Alaskan salmon is the best for taste, domestic economy, animal welfare, etc., not everyone is willing to pay the fair price or want to eat fish at all.
-Give shellfish a shot or evaluate if a non-fish approach will satisfy your urge for those trendy omega-3s.
+While wild Alaskan salmon is the best for taste, domestic economy, animal welfare, etc., not everyone is willing to pay the fair price or even want to eat fish for omega fatty acids.
+Give shellfish a shot or evaluate if a non-fish approach such as flaxseed or algae supplements will satisfy your urge for those trendy omegas.